ljeanner/azure-ipaas-workshop/docs/workshop.md

 <summary> Toggle solution</summary>

 Open the function in the Azure portal and click on `Get function URL`.
 A side panel should open.
+You can take any URL because for this lab, we disabled the key.

 ![Get function's URL](assets/lab2/getfunctionurl.png)